History of the MWEE

 Here's a bit more background...

-The MWEE has evolved to incorporate best practices for teaching and learning into one comprehensive instructional model.
+The MWEE has evolved over the years to incorporate best practices for teaching and learning into one comprehensive instructional model.
 This online course was developed to improve the ability of formal and non-formal educators and their leadership to design and implement effective MWEEs.
 The course is based on “An Educator's Guide to the Meaningful Watershed Educational Experience.”